1954 Giro d'Italia: Pre-race favorites

 Fausto Coppi (Bianchi) was seen as the clear–cut favorite, because of the strength of his supporting team.
 Coppi's greatest challenger was thought to be Hugo Koblet (Cilo).
 Koblet entered the race in what was regarded as not great form, but if he were to gain his form in the race, then his chances of victory would be large.
 A La Sentinelle writer felt that Koblet's presence made the competition interesting as it felt no other rider could challenge Coppi.
 Koblet was thought to have a better support from his team relative to the past couple of years and was expected to contend for the general classification.

 Outside candidates included Fiorenzo Magni (Nivea) who would normally be considered a more legitimate contender; however, he was recovering from a fall in the one–day race Roma–Napoli–Roma.
 Roma-Napoli-Roma winner Bruno Monti (Arbos) and Pasquale Fornara (Bottecchia) were seen as other challengers.
 "Old" three–time champion Gino Bartali (Bartali) lined up to race while being supported by his usual domestiques Corrieri and Bresci.

 While noting that the Giro had been primarily won by Italian riders, Feuille d'Avis Valaisan felt the teams with Belgians, Spanish, and Swiss teams would have a good chance to rival the Italian squads.
 Nouvelliste Valasain writer even commented that a coalition of some sort exists between Italian riders against the foreign riders.
 Girardengo-Eldorado riders Stan Ockers and Rik Van Steenbergen were seen as the best Belgian entrants.
 Their Raymond Impanis was seen a potential threat, but due to disputes with their team director, his participation was questionable.
 Heinz Müller was the German Clement team's best chance.
 The Dutch team Locomotief was thought to be filled with good climbers and rouleurs with the likes of Wim Van Est, Wout Wagtmans, and the Voorting brothers Adrie and Gerrit.
 The team was expected to do well in the opening team time trial.
 Spanish Climber Jesus Loroño (Ideor) was seen as a contender in the mountains after his performance at the 1953 Tour de France, where he won as a stage and the Mountains classification.
-Bernard Ruiz and Francisco Masip were two other Spanish riders to watch.
+Bernardo Ruiz and Francisco Masip were two other Spanish riders to watch.
 Fritz Schär (Guerra) was seen as a rider who would favor the intermediate sprints classification despite his recent poor performance at the Tour de Romandie.
 Carlo Clerici (Welter) was thought to have "class and will."

 Notable absences included Ferdinand Kübler (Fiorelli) who had an ongoing dispute with the race organizers following his abandonment of the Giro the year before.
 Louison Bobet (Mercier) was seen as a rider who could pose a threat to Coppi, but due to previous incidents of giving him up, he was not seen as a strong contender.